AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 #### What is Android?

 Android is a mobile operating system maintained by Google.
+It's an open source project, which can be defined as:

+`Open-source software (OSS) is computer software with its source code made available with a license in which the copyright holder provides the rights to study, change, and distribute the software to anyone and for any purpose.
+Open-source software may be developed in a collaborative public manner.`

-It's an open source project, meaning that [anyone can download the source code of the operating system](https://source.android.com/source/index.html) and modify it for free.
+ In other words, [anyone can download the Android Operating System ](https://source.android.com/source/index.html) and modify it for free.

+ This is the opposite of iOS, where the exact details about the operating system are only known by Apple, and no modifications or customization is allowed.

 > Take 1 minute to discuss why this is important/useful.
 If students are having trouble, ask if anyone has used Amazon's Fire devices.

-Android is not based on Apple or Microsoft technologies; it's a distribution of Linux.

 ## Introduction: Welcome to Android!
 (15 mins)